Decending/Drone-Project-FLAP/README.md

 INSTALLATION
 ------------
-1. Move the provided folders into your ROS workspace src folder excluding the bagfiles
+1. Move the provided folders, excluding the bagfiles folder, into your ROS workspace src folder
-2. To build the system move to your ROS workspace and use the command catkin build
+2. To build the system move to your ROS workspace and use the command "catkin build"

 CONFIGURATION
 -------------